Part 6: Mould Remediation and Prevention

 6.2 Can you do mould remediation yourself (DIY)?

 The answer is “it depends”.
-It depends on how much water damage there is and how high the HERTSMI-2 score is.
+It depends on how much water damage there is and how high the ERMI or HERTSMI-2 score is.
 It may be possible to do remediation either partly or fully with the caveat that it should not be done by the CIRS patient personally, they should ideally not be in the home at the time of cleaning, as it can cause mould to become airborne.
-The main method used is the HEPA sandwich technique.
-This involves HEPA vacuuming all surfaces: floors, walls, ceilings, wardrobes, cupboards and all non-porous furniture.
-Then washing all surfaces with a solution such as vinegar (80% vinegar/20% water), or Napisan.
-Finally HEPA vacuum all surfaces again.
-Alongside washing all clothes, curtains and removable fabrics.
-One TMSA member reduced his HERTSMI from 22 to 0 using such a method.
-Your mileage may vary however.
+See the article Remove, Don’t Kill Mould – Part 1 for details.

 This is primarily going to have benefit when your ERMI report shows moderate water saturation moulds such as Aspergillis penicilloides, Aspergillis versicolor and Wallemia sebi.
 If there is an excess of other species, particularly Stachybotrys and Chaematomium which indicate higher water saturation and possible ongoing water ingress in the house, the services of a professional remediator may be needed.
-In uncertain cases it is recommended to consult experts such as mycologists or indoor environmental professionals on the best way to proceed with remediating a property.
+In uncertain cases it is recommended to consult experts such as mycologists, indoor environmental professionals or building biologists on the best way to proceed with remediating a property.

 6.3 What about professional remediation?